softozor/csharp-bdd-tdd/doc/live-coding-session.md

 # Live coding session plan

 The necessary steps towards the implementation of a feature are described in the following sections.
-The goal is to implement a [Prism](https://prismlibrary.github.io) module supporting the following feature:
+The goal is to implement a [Prism](https://prismlibrary.github.io) module supporting the following feature.

+## Feature to be implemented

 ```gherkin
 Feature: Technical Officer manages persons